gavin-lb/image-to-prime/README.md

 A command line utility that converts an image into an ascii-art prime number.
+It uses PIL for image processing, numpy when creating the acsii art, and sympy for primality testing.

 For example, here is the Github logo as a 2450 digit prime number: